dohughes-msft/sap/bash/storage/README.md

 # Backup and restore of Azure Files NFS
 Azure Files NFS is not yet integrated into Azure Backup.
 The scripts here can be used to perform basic backup/restore of Azure Files NFS shares to blob storage.

+## About blob storage

+Azure blob storage is designed for high-speed ingestion and restore of massive amounts of data to a single object.
+It does this very well, but at the expense of metadata operations, which take longer.
+Fewer, larger files will therefore be faster to back up and restore than a large number of smaller files.
+Your mileage may vary so be sure to test both backup and restore.

 Blob storage does not support permissions or symbolic links so this metadata is handled specially.

 **DISCLAIMER: These scripts are not tested for all possible use cases and are to used AT YOUR OWN RISK.**